syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-blazor.md

 # Create PowerPoint document in Blazor

 Syncfusion Essential PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/powerpoint-framework/net-core) used to create, read, and edit **PowerPoint** documents programmatically without **Microsoft PowerPoint** or interop dependencies.
-Using this library, you can create a [Blazor PowerPoint library](https://www.syncfusion.com/powerpoint-framework/blazor/powerpoint-library).
+Using this library, you can create a **PowerPoint document in Blazor**.

 **Prerequisites**